Eva Fiesel

 Eva Fiesel, née Lehmann (born 23 December 1891 in Rostock; died 27 May 1937 in New York), was a German linguist and scholar of Etruscan.

 Life

 Her father Karl Lehmann was Professor of Law and Rector of the University of Rostock from 1904 to 1905, and from 1911 in Göttingen.
 Her mother was the painter Henni Lehmann, and her brother Karl Leo Heinrich Lehmann became a well-known archaeologist.
 In 1915, she married Ludolf Fiesel, a lecturer at Rostock, in Göttingen.
-In the winter semester of 1916–17 she enrolled at the University of Rostock.
+In the winter semester of 1916 to 1917, she enrolled in the University of Rostock.

-She received her PhD in 1920 from University of Rostock on the subject of grammatical gender in Etruscan, supervised by Gustav Herbig.
+She received her PhD in 1920 from the University of Rostock on the subject of grammatical gender in Etruscan, supervised by Gustav Herbig.
 Fiesel divorced in 1926 and subsequently raised her children as a single mother.
-From 1931 to 1933, Fiesel taught as a private lecturer (Privatdozentin) at the University of Munich.
+From 1931 to 1933, Fiesel taught as a private lecturer (Privatdozentin) at the Ludwig-Maximilians-Universität München.
 In July 1933, despite protests, she lost her position there because she was a Jew by birth.